Teachers' and Advisors' Conference

 - Mental health and wellbeing – Dean McShane, Senior Lecturer, University of Chester - accompanied by our health and wellbeing team – advice and information on how to support your students’ transition to university

-- Mythbusting Apprenticeships – Gail Tipper, Head of Apprenticeships - current apprenticeship coordinators, from the NEC group and University of Birmingham HR team, expel common myths about apprenticeships and provide you with practical advice to support your students
+- Mythbusting Apprenticeships – Gail Tipper, Head of Apprenticeships - current apprenticeship coordinator, from the University of Birmingham HR team, expel common myths about apprenticeships and provide you with practical advice to support your students

 - Clearing, confirmation and adjustment – Ben Stone, Deputy Director of Admissions - how to support your students through the last stage of the cycle